-Verity joined Policy Connect in April 2021, to contribute to the work of Carbon Connect, circular economy research, and other sustainability-related activities.
+Verity joined Policy Connect in April 2021 and left in June 2022.
+She contributed to the work of Carbon Connect including their report Connecting the Watts, circular economy research, and other sustainability-related activities.

 Her research interests include low-carbon energy, environmental justice, UK conservation and international indigenous rights.